 Adele won for Best New Artist over Jonas Brothers and Duffy, among others.
 Some pundits (including me) thought Adele and Duffy might split the vote, allowing JoBros to sneak in and take the prize.
 This is the second straight year that a female British "neo-soul" artist has taken this award; Amy Winehouse won last year.
 Even more impressive, Adele's "Chasing Pavements" won for Best Female Pop Vocal Performance over Leona Lewis' "Bleeding Love," the year's #1 hit, which has sold more than nine times as many downloads as Adele's song.

 John Mayer won in the rock field for the first time, beating Bruce Springsteen and Paul McCartney, among others, for Best Solo Rock Vocal Performance for "Gravity."
 Mayer also won for Best Male Pop Vocal Performance for the fourth time for "Say."
-Mayer is only the third male artist, following Michael Jackson and Eric Clapton, to win both the pop and rock awards in the same year.
+Mayer is only the third male artist, following Michael Jackson and Eric Clapton,

 Mary J. Blige's Growing Pains beat Ne-Yo's Year Of The Gentleman for Best Contemporary R&B Album.
 Ne-Yo had two big things going for him: He had won the same award last year for Because Of You and he was a finalist this year for Album of the Year.
 (He was the only Album of the Year finalist not to win his "genre" album category.)